-Currently there is a silent epidemic of Non-Alcoholic Fatty Liver Disease (NAFLD) among at-risk patients with Type 2 diabetes, obesity and high cholesterol.18 Consuming a high-fat, high-sugar diet causes a harmful accumulation of fat in the liver that can lead to irreversible damages.
+Currently there is a silent epidemic of Metabolic Dysfunction-Associated Steatotic Liver Disease (MASLD) among at-risk patients with Type 2 diabetes, obesity and high cholesterol.18 Consuming a high-fat, high-sugar diet causes a harmful accumulation of fat in the liver that can lead to irreversible damages.

-NAFLD refers to all liver disease severity stages, characterized by a build-up of hepatic fat not caused by excessive alcohol consumption.
-NAFLD is the most common chronic liver disease worldwide8.
+MASLD refers to all liver disease severity stages, characterized by a build-up of hepatic fat not caused by excessive alcohol consumption.
+MASLD is the most common chronic liver disease worldwide8.

-In some patients, NAFLD leads to non-alcoholic steatohepatitis (NASH).
+In some patients, MASLD leads to Metabolic Associated Steatohepatitis (MASH).

 Most patients with the presence of a metabolic syndrome.19,20

-of type 2 diabetes mellitus patients have NAFLD9
+of type 2 diabetes mellitus patients have MASLD9

 of type 2 diabetes patients have advanced fibrosis or cirrhosis

 MASH is characterized not only by steatosis but also by lobular inflammation and hepatocyte injury.18,20

 1.5-6.45% of the worldwide population have MASH, this prevalence is expected to increase by 63% between 2015 and 2030.10,17